wshamroukh/afd-appgw-fw/README.md

-A collection of scripts for Azure Front Door or Application Gateway with Azure Firewall
+A collection of scripts for Azure Front Door or Application Gateway with Azure Firewall or NVA